snyk/snyk-browser-extension/CONTRIBUTING.md

 # CONTRIBUTING.md

-First and foremost, thank you for considering contributing to Parlay!
+First and foremost, thank you for considering contributing to this project!
 Your contribution is valuable and we genuinely appreciate your interest.

 This is a distinct software project developed by Snyk.
 Although separate from our core product line, it provides a platform for us to demonstrate our capabilities and some key concepts.